github/deployment-tracker/README.md

   events processed from the k8s API server.
 The metric is tagged the event type (`CREATED`/`DELETED`).
 * `deptracker_events_processed_timer`: the processing time for each event.
-The metrics is tagged with the status of the event processing (`ok`/`failed`).
+The metric is tagged with the status of the event processing (`ok`/`failed`).
 * `deptracker_post_deployment_record_timer`: the duration of the
   outgoing HTTP POST to upload the deployment record.